-A quarterly database is prepared analysing the Society's invested assets by market value, issuer, credit rating, sector and geographical region, in order to assess the risk of concentration within the portfolio.
-This database allows the Society to regularly monitor exposure to the default risk of a given issuer and performance of an individual sector.
+On a quarterly basis, the Society analyses invested assets by market value, issuer, credit rating, sector and geographical region, in order to assess the risk of concentration within the portfolio.
+This analysis allows the Society to regularly monitor exposure to the default risk of a given issuer and performance of an individual sector.